Skip to content

 Where n8n wins

-The moment the workflows become mission-critical, the risk equation changes.
+The moment workflows become mission-critical, touch customer data, or require enterprise governance, the risk equation changes.
+That’s when organizations migrate to Tray.ai.

 Where Tray.ai wins

 • Vendor accountability.
-When something breaks, there’s a company with an SLA, a support contract, and financial liability — not a community thread.
+When something breaks, there’s a company with an SLA, a support contract, and financial liability.
+Not a community thread.
+Enterprises get the trust and control they need without managing infrastructure themselves.

 • Enterprise governance + AI.
-Merlin Agent Builder, Agent Gateway, unified audit, SOC 2 / HIPAA / GDPR — all baked in, not DIY.
+Merlin Agent Builder, Agent Gateway for governed MCP, unified audit and logging via Insights panel, SOC 2 / HIPAA / GDPR compliance.
+All baked in, not DIY.
+Controls shadow IT instead of enabling it.

 Pricing reality

-n8n’s headline cost is low — open-source is free; n8n Cloud has approachable tiers.
-The honest total cost includes security operations (patching the critical CVEs alone is non-trivial), engineering effort to scale reliably, and the absorbed risk of no vendor accountability when things fail.
+The honest total cost includes: enterprise license fees (even for self-hosted), security operations (patching critical CVEs like those discovered in 2025 is non-trivial), engineering effort to scale reliably, operational overhead to manage infrastructure and uptime, and the absorbed risk of no vendor accountability when things fail in production.

 Tray.ai is enterprise / quote-based and includes support, SLAs, governance, and compliance in the line.
-Different shape; usually competitive TCO once you factor operational overhead.
+Different shape; usually competitive TCO once you factor n8n’s operational overhead and hidden enterprise licensing costs.

 The bottom line